Post

 \[y(x) = c_1y_1(x) + c_2y_2(x)\]

-However, the trivial solution $y^* \equiv 0$ also satisfies the same initial conditions $y^*(x_0)=0$, ${y^*}^{\prime}(x_0)=0$.
-Since the coefficients $p$ and $q$ in equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) are continuous, the Existence and Uniqueness Theorem for Initial Value Problems guarantees that the solution is unique, so $y \equiv y^*$.
-This means that on interval $I$:
+Meanwhile, there exists a trivial solution $y^* \equiv 0$ that satisfies the same initial conditions $y^*(x_0)=0$, ${y^*}^{\prime}(x_0)=0$.
+Since the coefficients $p$ and $q$ of Eq. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) are continuous, the uniqueness of the solution is guaranteed by the Existence and Uniqueness Theorem for Initial Value Problems.
+Therefore, $y \equiv y^*$.
+That is, on the interval $I$,

 \[c_1y_1 + c_2y_2 \equiv 0\]